springyworks/burnko/burn-book/src/advanced/README.md

 # Advanced

 In this section, we will go into advanced topics that extend beyond basic usage.
-Given Burn's exceptional flexibility, a lot of advanced use cases become possible.
+Given Burn's flexibility, many advanced use cases become possible.

 Before going through this section, we strongly recommend exploring the [basic workflow](../basic-workflow/) section and the